 Clint Eastwood has stated that Unforgiven is a spiritual sequel to the Fistful of Dollars trilogy, as it was deliberately written to deconstruct his earlier works.
 Some accounts say that he's gone so far as to say its direct sequel.

-Both Babel and Twenty One Grams which were directed by Alejandro González Iñárritu are considered the spiritual sequels of the Mexican film Amores Perros (also directed by him).
+Both Babel and 21 Grams which were directed by Alejandro González Iñárritu are considered the spiritual sequels of the Mexican film Amores Perros (also directed by him).